kyu-sz/LaS-VPE-Platform/README.md

       and configure your environment.

-4. If you choose to run algorithms based on Caffe locally, no matter the algorithms use CPU-only or GPUs, you must have Cuda 8.0 installed on every node in your cluster.
+4. If you choose to run algorithms based on Caffe locally, no matter the algorithms use CPU-only or GPUs, you must have CUDA 8.0 installed on every node in your cluster.

 ## How to run